gnatuk2312/palens-movie-house/README.md

 * see most popular movies in cinemas
 * find any movie in search
 * filter smth by genres
-* read its description, rating, popularity
+* read movie description, rating, popularity

 ### Technologies | skills | feautures used here:
 * HTML5 & CSS3